Basis of Admission

 English Language Proficiency for International Students

 The Economics Graduate Program requires that all international applicants, regardless of citizenship, demonstrate proficiency in English at a level necessary to be successful in a graduate program at NC State.
-Typically, students demonstrate their proficiency in English by providing Test of English as a Foreign Language (TOEFL) scores or International English Language Testing System (IELTS) scores.
-Specific requirements for the TOEFL and IELTS are shown below.
+Typically, students demonstrate their proficiency in English by providing Test of English as a Foreign Language (TOEFL) scores, International English Language Testing System (IELTS) scores or Duolingo English Test scores.
+Specific requirements for the TOEFL, IELTS and Duolingo are shown below.
 Scores from the TOEFL or IELTS exams may not be more than two years old at the time the application is submitted.
 More information about the Graduate School's English language proficiency requirement can be found here.

 Applicants can meet the Economics Graduate Program's proficiency standard by providing a TOEFL score of at least 80 on the Internet-based Test (iBT), with minimum test scores of 18 for each section.